 As a regular consumer, you usually don’t have a chance to understand the complex chemical composition of cosmetics.
 That's why mobile applications can help you determine which substances are dangerous.
 Simply install the application on your phone and then scan the product’s barcode.
 The application recognizes toxic substances and some will even offer you the purchase of a better alternative.
 Here are a few to choose from:

 - Skin Deep

 Your health should always come first.
-Therefore, prefer natural cosmetics and pay close attention to whatindividual products contain.
+Therefore, choose natural cosmetics and pay close attention to what individual products contain.
 Your body will thank you.